Jetmakers race to meet Sydney-London non-stop challenge

 A purchase decision is expected next year if the business case stacks up, he said.

-Ultra-long haul flights are aimed primarily at business travellers and can allow airlines to charge a 20 percent premium over one-stop rivals, according to industry data.
+Ultra-long haul flights are aimed primarily at business travelers and can allow airlines to charge a 20 percent premium over one-stop rivals, according to industry data.

-Airbus’ first customer for the ultra-long range A350-900ULR, Singapore Airlines, last week said it would launch 19-hour flights from Singapore to New York in October.
+Airbus’ first customer for the ultra-long range A350-900ULR, Singapore Airlines (SIAL.SI), last week said it would launch 19-hour flights from Singapore to New York in October.
 It has ordered seven of the jets, which carry more fuel than a typical A350-900.

 Sydney-London is an even more demanding journey and Qantas wants to do it with more passengers than the 161 business and premium economy seats that Singapore Airlines plans to use on its ultra-long haul routes.